Urinary incontinence is one of the most common conditions in America, but unfortunately, many people don’t understand what causes it.

 If the nervous system sends unexpected signals to the bladder, this could also lead to incontinence.
 The bladder releases urine when it receives a signal from the brain to contract, Most people have regular control over when this occurs.
 But there are cases when the nerves send unexpected signals to the bladder and this is when incontinence is experienced.

 When unexpected nerve signals tell the bladder to contract (or the sphincter to relax), then it allows for urine to exit the body.
 This could happen even if the person is not in the bathroom.
+A common form of incontinence related to nerve conditions is urge incontinence.

 Difficulty Moving (Functional Incontinence)